 But all good things must come to an end, beginning with the retirement of Judith Lawrence and her stable of characters in 1989.
 Casey and Finnegan were gradually phased out (Mr. Dress-Up later told viewers that Casey was attending kindergarten), and a stable of new puppets with names like Chester Crow, Truffles and Granny showed up.
 Seven years later, with Deputy Prime Minister Sheila Copps in attendance, Ernie Coombs filmed his last episode of Mr. Dress-Up.
 He then enjoyed a few years of visiting universities as a guest speaker; one such trip was spotlighted in a CBC Life and Times documentary of Coombs, with one young man in his twenties announcing that the Wise Owl, who spoke to Mr. Dress-Up from a frame on the wall, freaked him out as a child.
 (Coombs apologized to the lad through barely-disguised chuckles, which actually made me like him even more.)

 The lasting impact of Mr. Dress-Up on Canadian culture can be measured in the sadness that greeted Ernie Coombs’ death in 2001.
-The touching cartoon pictured above, created by Bruce MacKinnon for Halifax’s Chronicle-Herald, resurfaces on social media nearly every September on the anniversary of Coombs’ death.
-Another Maritime cartoonist, Michael de Adder, depicted Coombs in the line-up to heaven behind several firefighters and police officers who had died during the World Trade Centre attacks; one first responder was depicted as telling another that Coombs was among the group because “heroes” get to advance to the front of the line.
+The touching cartoon pictured above, created by Bruce MacKinnon for Halifax’s Chronicle-Herald, resurfaces on social media nearly every September on the anniversary of Coombs’ passing.
+Another Maritime cartoonist, Michael de Adder, depicted Coombs in the line-up to heaven behind several firefighters and police officers who had died only days earlier, during the World Trade Centre attacks; one first responder was depicted as telling another that Coombs was among the group because “heroes” get to advance to the front of the line.

 I don’t know if “hero” is ever an accurate word for a TV actor, especially following the unspeakable tragedy of 9/11, but I’ll admit that I wasn’t quite ready to lose a childhood favourite so soon after the loss of innocence that accompanied that awful day in New York City.
 Mr. Dress-Up was part of the family for many Canadians, determined to make the best of things even if we were having a bad day (or, for that matter, even if Casey and Finnegan were acting up).
 It was simultaneously heartbreaking to lose the man behind that mindset and yet comforting to remember a time when all it took was a drawing board, a Tickle Trunk and a little imagination to bring sunshine peeking through the clouds.